KevinAst/MyWeb/FireWithin/MyFaith.md

 their faith - _was the <u>empowering of the Holy Spirit</u>._

 This is a separate and distinct concept from salvation.
-When we are saved, the Holy Spirit comes into our life (the indwelling of the Holy Spirit).
+When we are saved, the Holy Spirit comes into our life (_<u>the indwelling of the Holy Spirit</u>_).
 And yet, He may not be in the driver's seat, unless we fully submit to Him.
 This world is a complicated place, and it is not something we can navigate on our own.
 We need help.

-When I fervently prayed - asking the Holy Spirit to empower me and guide my daily life - things completely changed.
+When I fervently prayed - asking the Holy Spirit to _<u>empower me and guide my daily life</u>_ - things completely changed.
 My past sins were greatly diminished.
 I wanted to be in His word.
 My prayer life was rejuvenated.
 And for the first time, I had a desire to share my faith with others!